VLTNOgithub/Time-Loop/README.md

 `/loop maxLoops 0` - Sets the maximum amount of loops.
 0 is infinite.

+`/loop loopBasedOnTimeOfDay` - Enables/disables looping based on the time of day.

+`/loop setTimeOfDay` - Sets the time of day to loop at (same as minecraft so 13000 is night).

+`/loop loopOnSleep` - Enables/disables looping when sleeping.

 # Support
 If you need help or encounter an issue, don't hesitate to ask someone in the discord: https://discord.gg/nzDETZhqur